yinugfOSU/List_Miroservice/README.md

   }
 ]

-Example call to GET an item by its ID:
+Example call to GET a single item by its ID:

 fetch("http://localhost:4000/items/1763689721163")
   .then(res => res.json())